rylanharper/nitrogen/README.md

 # Nitrogen

 Nitrogen is a Nuxt template inspired by Shopify's Hydrogen framework for headless commerce.
-This template is designed to empower Nuxt and Vue developers to build fast, scalable, and customizable storefronts, incorporating key features from Hydrogen’s starter theme.
+This template is designed to empower Nuxt and Vue developers to build fast, scalable, and customizable storefronts that incorporate key features from Hydrogen's starter theme.

 > [!IMPORTANT]
 > This template is designed for developers who are already familiar with the GraphQL Storefront API and have prior experience building headless storefronts.